-MILAN, Italy — April 2nd - September 12nd, 2016 — By invitation of curator Beppe Finessi, Antonino Cardillo showcases ‘House of Dust’ at the XXI Triennale ‘Rooms.
-Novel living concepts’ exhibition.
+MILAN, Italy — April 2nd - September 12nd, 2016 — By invitation of the curator Beppe Finessi, Antonino Cardillo showcases his ‘House of Dust’ at the XXI Triennale exhibition ‘Rooms.
+Novel living concepts’.
 Through a selection of fifty works, Beppe Finessi presents a history of Italian interior architecture ranging from the 1920s to the present day.

 The exhibition begins with a brief historical overview, introducing the subject and placing it historically through stories about the great achievements of past great masters for whom interior architecture was their first professional sphere and a privileged place for their observations on architecture Gio Ponti, Franco Albini, Carlo Mollino, Carlo Scarpa, Carlo De Carli, Vittoriano Viganò, Ettore Sottsass, Joe Colombo, Leonardo Savioli, Toni Cordero, as well as other major C20th Italian cultural players who, even just at particular times, conceived and realised housing concepts and projects BBPR, Angelo Mangiarotti, Vico Magistretti, Ignazio Gardella, Marco Zanuso, Luigi Caccia Dominioni, Vittorio Gregotti, Gae Aulenti, Nanda Vigo.
 Works by architects who have expressed their thoughts, skills and visions of the world around us though interior architecture will be exhibited such as, for example, Michele Bonino/Coex, Antonello Boschi, Calvi Merlini Moya, Guido Canali, Gabriella and Massimo Carmassi, Gianfranco Cavaglià, Carla Ceccariglia, Massimo Curzi, Cherubino Gambardella, Antonino Cardillo, Luciano Giorgi, Maria Giuseppina Grasso Cannizzo, Johanna Grawunder, Decio Guardigli, Guido Morpurgo and Annalisa De Curtis, Francesco Pasquali, Daniele Rossi, Italo Rota, Alessandro Scandurra, UdA, Stefano Testa/Cliostraat, Bruno Vaerini, Francesco Venezia.
 Some of the most significant works by each of these architects will be selected and exhibited in a first large area, a great ‘celestial vault’ in which photographs, models and drawings will illustrate the history of C20th Italian interior architecture – in a sort of great three-dimensional encyclopaedia.
 (Beppe Finessi)